 Use your observations and findings to brainstorm a list specific user needs: opportunities for design innovation that would enable computers to better support the activity you observed.
 Think back to when you asked yourself, "When, where, how, or why can’t someone use what is out there already for this activity?"
 What does this tell you about the unmet needs that they have?
 Come up with as many user needs as you can that are based off your observations--feel free to brainstorm with anyone around you to generate as many interesting ideas as possible.

 After you've generated a large brainstorm list, narrow down your unmet user needs to at least 15 most insightful ones.
+We strongly encourage you to submit more than 15, in case some of them are not really needs.
 Each idea should be able to become the basis for a design project.

 It is helpful to use the phrases "needs a way to" or "needs to be able to" as you list your user needs.

 Based off the unmet user needs you found, write a point of view that describes a core problem in relation to a design theme.
 It should address a deep user need and take on a high-level design strategy without offering any concrete solutions.
-Some examples are: "You are your own best cheerleader"; "The easy way isn't always the best way"; "Library books are valuable, yet underutilized"; "Sleep is hard to fix with an alarm"; "Craving brings suffering"; "Point of views don't have to be hard to write."
+A bad POV is often too long or too vague: "Ease of accessibility will accomplish the task at hand."
+This POV is too vague and does not present a core problem.

 Prepare a 1-minute talk about your needfinding approaches and results to be presented in studio.
 What activity did you choose to examine?
 How did you examine it, with what methods?
 What major insights or breakdowns did you discover?
 What promising unmet needs were identified as a result?
 Do not print out your sketches or pictures, just use words so as not to consume time explaining a complicated scene or sketch.